Mock Sales Calls: 10 Step Guide With Tips, Scripts, and Examples for 2024

 - Consider offering a sample/trial

-We all get busy sometimes, so it’s important to be understanding when dealing with one of these people who’s just trying to end the call as soon as possible.
-Make sure you’re being respectful of their time while also stressing the importance of the call.
-If you can create a sense of urgency (if you’re offering a limited-time-only deal, for example) you may be able to entice them to stay on the line.
+Adhere to their wish, but then immediately ask follow-up questions to engage them.
+If you can create a sense of urgency (if you’re offering a limited-time-only deal, for example), you may be able to entice them to stay on the line.

 Points to touch on:

-- Focusing on the most important information
+- Focus on the most important information

-- Creating a sense of urgency
+- Create a sense of urgency

 Points to touch on: